'Serial killer' Border Patrol agent accused of 4 murders held on $2.5M bond

 Jail records don't list an attorney to speak for Ortiz, who had worked for Border Patrol for 10 years.

-Alaniz said one of the victims was a transgender woman.
+Alaniz said one of those killed was a transgender woman.
 At least two were U.S. citizens; the nationalities of the others were not known, he said.
-He said investigators are still working to determine a motive.
+He said investigators were still working to determine a motive.

 Ortiz was believed to have acted alone.

-The federal agency issued a statement offering its "sincerest condolences" to the victims' families and saying criminal activity by its employees is not tolerated.
+The federal agency issued a statement offering its "sincerest condolences" to the women's families and saying criminal activity by its employees is not tolerated.

 The Texas Department of Public Safety, whose Texas Rangers are investigating, referred questions on the case to the Webb County Sheriff's Office.
 Sheriff Martin Cuellar did not return several messages seeking comment.